softeng-feup/open-cx-mib-refugees/docs/Development-Report.md

 Welcome to the documentation pages of the module CORE of the **openCX** project!

-You can find here detailed information about the project's module, from a high-level vision to low-level implementation decisions, a kind of Software Development Report (see [template](https://github.com/softeng-feup/open-cx/blob/master/docs/templates/Development-Report.md)), organized by discipline (as of RUP):
+You can find here detailed information about the project's module, from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by discipline (as of RUP):

 * Business modeling
   * [Product Vision](#Product-Vision)